 So where can you find a crowd--and comfort food--during the week?

-Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Melanie & Matt.
+Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Gaby & Sydney.
 Every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.

 Don’t have your own mug to bring?
-You can also purchase this year’s bargain-priced edition of the official Gregory mug.
+You'll get your own official Gregory mug.
 BYOM is a snazzy way to meet and mingle with other Gregorians (including staff), same time, same place every week.

-The lazy weekend equivalent of the study break, Brunches take place every Sunday in the Class of 1925 Greenhouse.
+The lazy weekend equivalent of the study break, Brunches take place every Sunday in the Class of 1925 Greenhouse or Van Pelt first floor kitchen.
 Don’t worry about being bleary-eyed or wearing your shirt inside out; borderline catonia is par for the course.
 In addition to standbys like bagels, cereal, donuts, coffee, etc, brunches usually feature pancakes, eggs, waffles, and other goodies served up by Gregory residents.

 Residents who live in quad apartments will be asked to put on a study break or two during the year; contact our brunch Managers to settle on a date (we supply the funding, of course!).
 Putting on a brunch is another time-tested way to take active part in House Community, so be sure to sign up!
-Contact Essowe and Rockie for more details.
+Contact Rockie and Wes for more details.

 Don’t want to be cooped up in your room staring at your little TV or computer screen by yourself?
 At least once a month, get together with your housemates for I Love TV, epic marathons of your favorite shows—current or vintage—in the Van Pelt Cinema Lounge, complete with home-cooked comfort food.. including homemade donuts!
 I Love TV is run by Faculty Fellow Lance Wahlert, who started the event back when he was a Gregory GA!
 Feel free to advocate for your favorite series or genre, and help pick the representative episodes!